 This section identifies typical improvements applicable to bicycle environments in Los Angeles County.
 The bicycle audit methodology not only indicates the general 'score' of a location or area, but also identifies the types of measures that can be implemented by MTA or local agencies.
-This toolbox is not intended to replace sound engineering practices, nor to supplant MTA, AASHTO, MUTCD, or other standards or guidelines.
+This toolbox is not intended to replace sound engineering practices, nor to supplant Caltrans Highway Design Manual Chapter 1000, MUTCD, AASHTO, or other standards or guidelines.
 In all cases, final selection of measures should be based on professional engineering expertise in conformance with established standards and practices.

-Table A-3 - Summary of Measures
+Table A-2 - Summary of Measures

-Measure Purpose Where to Use Page No. Bicycle Lanes Delineate and designate a preferential area for cycling Collector and arterial roadways A-23 Through movements beside right turn lanes Colored Bike Lanes Highlight bicycle crossing movements at conflict points High-conflict transition areas such as exits and merges A-24 Wide Outside / Curb Lane Provide ample width for vehicles to overtake bicycles Collector and arterial roadways without bicycle lanes A-25 Shared Lane Marking Designate a safe line of travel along parked vehicles Along parked cars in a lane too narrow for bicycle lanes A-26 Shoulders Delineate an area for bicycle travel on rural roads Rural roads with moderate to high volume and/or high average vehicle speeds A-27 Bicycle Paths Provide a separated facility for non-motorized users Along waterways and rail corridors with few crossing conflicts A-28 Bike Boulevards Calm traffic Low volume streets parallel to busy corridors A-29 Wayfinding Signage Guide bicyclists Beginning of route, before/after decision points A-30 Road Diet Reduce traffic speeds by replacing two lanes of traffic with a turn lane Four lane arterials with frequent left turn movements A-31 Access Management Reduce driveway conflicts Arterial streets with commercial driveways A-32 Grade Separation: Overpasses Provide a way across major barriers Where on-street intersections are not feasible, or interchanges are too busy A-33 Grade Separation: Underpasses Provide a way across major barriers Where on-street intersections are not feasible, or interchanges are too busy A-34 Sidewalk Bicycle Paths Provide a separated facility on a bridge or through a tunnel On bridges, tunnels and occasionally narrow segments where street travel is infeasible A-35 Signal Timing Provide sufficient time to cross the intersection All signals A-36 Pedestrian Signals To stop traffic at crossing locations Crossings of high speed / high volume roadways, or where safety is paramount A-37 Bicycle Signals Provide exclusive movement for bicycles through an intersection Intersections with high bicycle volumes and/or unique bicycle movements A-38 Bicycle Push Buttons & Loop Detectors Provide a better waiting position for bicyclists than if they used the pedestrian push button Actuated or semi-actuated signals where there are no right turn lanes, or a pork chop island A-39, A-40 Crosswalks Provide a safe crossing path Any street crossing (several types) A-41 Curb Ramps and Landings Enable bicyclists to enter and leave the street Street intersections, street-path intersections, major destinations A-44 Curb Extensions Calm vehicle parking and turning movements Street corners and mid-block parking lanes A-45 Median Refuge Islands Enable pedestrians to cross one direction of traffic at a time Mid-block crossings A-46
+Measure Purpose Where to Use Caltrans Standard Page No. Bicycle Lanes Delineate and designate a preferential area for cycling Collector and arterial roadways Х A-19 Through movements beside right turn lanes Colored Bike Lanes Highlight bicycle crossing movements at conflict points High-conflict transition areas such as exits and merges and merges A-20 Wide Outside / Curb Lane Provide ample width for vehicles to overtake bicycles Collector and arterial roadways without bicycle lanes Х A-21 Shared Lane Marking Designate a safe line of travel along parked vehicles Along parked cars in a lane too narrow for bicycle lanes Х A-22 Shoulders Delineate an area for bicycle travel on rural roads Rural roads with moderate to high volume and/or high average vehicle speeds A-23 Bicycle Paths Provide a separated facility for non-motorized users Along waterways and rail corridors with few crossing conflicts A-24 Bike Boulevards Calm traffic Low volume streets parallel to busy corridors A-25 Wayfinding Signage Guide bicyclists Beginning of route, before/after decision points A-26 Road Diet Reduce traffic speeds by replacing two lanes of traffic with a turn lane Four lane arterials with frequent left turn movements A-27 Access Management Reduce driveway conflicts Arterial streets with commercial driveways A-28 Grade Separation: Overpasses Provide a way across major barriers Where on-street intersections are not feasible, or interchanges are too busy A-29 Grade Separation: Underpasses Provide a way across major barriers Where on-street intersections are not feasible, or interchanges are too busy A-30 A-30 Bridge Side Paths Provide a separated facility on a bridge or through a tunnel On bridges, tunnels and occasionally narrow segments where X A- street travel is infeasible A-31 Signal Timing Provide sufficient time to cross the intersection All signals A-32 Pedestrian Signals To stop traffic at crossing locations Crossings of high speed / high volume roadways, or where safety is paramount A-33 Bicycle Signals Provide exclusive movement for bicycles through an intersection Intersections with high bicycle volumes and/or unique bicycle movements A-34 Bicycle Push Buttons & Loop Detectors Provide a better waiting position for bicyclists than if they used the pedestrian push button Actuated or semi-actuated signals where there are no right turn A-35, A- lanes, or a pork chop island A-35, A- A-35, A-36 Crosswalks Provide a safe crossing path Any street crossing (several types) Х A-37, A-38